jaredleekatzman/Wordly/Documentation/Wordly_Writeup.md

 The RNN 'decided' on the weights when it was 'trained' on a large set of dictionary *definitions*.
 The training process involves performing thousands of computations to minimize the euclidian distance between a predicted *word vector* and the *definition* entry's true value; thus, the RNN learns over time how to set the weights such that all definitions, on average, produce vectors that are close to their partner *words*.

 When the user queries our reverse dictionary with a *description*, Wordly performs a mathematical operation on the vectorized version of the query: It is able to compare words to the semantic representation of the *description* and use this to test candidates.
 We decide to show the user the X  closest words in vector space, in hopes that one of them is the word the user is thinking of.

+This process, though a simplification, is modeled off of the way humans actually think about language, and as such this is an advanced cognitive decision model.
+Rather than simply matching preconceived sets of definitions, Wordly handles novel data and is only limited by the vocabulary we have trained it on and the quality of the word vectorizations.

 ## Design
 Numerous algorithms in Natural Language Processing (NLP) compute mathematical representations of words.
 These representations have shown to encode important semantic relationships and allow for more effective language modeling.